 Cape Horn Dam Height: 63 ft, Length: 515 ft; Scott Dam Height: 138 ft, Length: 850 ft.

 The Eel represents perhaps the greatest opportunity in California to restore an entire watershed and abundant populations of wild salmon and steelhead.
 PG&E has allowed its license for the operation to expire and is currently working with federal regulators to develop a decommissioning plan for the facilities.
 CalTrout recognizes a unique opportunity to steer the future of the Eel River toward robust fisheries and a healthy watershed by removing both Eel River dams.
-We also recognize the opportunity to reverse the long-lasting impacts to Native American Tribes from a century and a half of habitat degradation and other impacts.
-Over the past three years CalTrout, water users including Sonoma Water and Mendocino County Inland Water and Power Commission, Round Valley Indian Tribes, and Humboldt County have worked within the FERC relicensing process to find a proactive, science-driven approach to resolving the fate of this outdated water infrastructure.
+We also recognize the opportunity to reverse the long-lasting impacts to California Indigenous peoples from a century and a half of habitat degradation and other impacts.
+Over the past three years, CalTrout, water users including Sonoma Water and Mendocino County Inland Water and Power Commission, Round Valley Indian Tribes, and Humboldt County have worked within the FERC relicensing process to find a proactive, science-driven approach to resolving the fate of this outdated water infrastructure.
 The Two-Basin Solution Partners worked toward a project developed, in part, by Congressman Jared Huffman’s Ad Hoc Committee – one that would maintain a winter diversion of Eel River water to the Russian River while restoring migratory access to habitat above the dams.
 However, the Partners were unable to raise the substantial funds needed to begin work on the project and PG&E was unsupportive.
-It is clear now that the only path forward for a two-basin solution is via the license surrender and decommissioning process where FERC will order PG&E to submit a plan to decommission the project.
-PG&E will remain liable for the project and all associated costs until FERC says decommissioning is complete.
+It is clear now that the only path forward for a two-basin solution is to work toward a solution in parallel with the license surrender and decommissioning process where PG&E will seek approval from FERC to decommission the project.
+PG&E will remain liable for the project and all associated costs until FERC declares decommissioning to be complete.
 In 2023, PG&E announced that the dams are seismically unsound and that they will permanently reduce the amount of water stored behind Scott Dam.
-This development makes it clear that maintaining the status quo for the Potter Valley Project is no longer an option and this could accelerate dam removal.
-CalTrout along with Eel River conservation, tribal, and other NGO partners will continue to work together to ensure that a free flowing Eel River is the ultimate outcome of the decommissioning process and that dam removal happens expeditiously.
+This development makes it clear that maintaining the status quo for the Potter Valley Project is no longer an option.
+CalTrout along with Eel River conservation, tribal, and other NGO partners will continue to work together to ensure that a free-flowing Eel River is the ultimate outcome of the decommissioning process and that dam removal happens expeditiously.
+We'll also continue to work with water users to help meet their needs in an ecologically appropriate manner.

 Help Reconnect Salmon and Steelhead: Visit pottervalleyproject.org for more information and to learn more about removing the Eel River Dams.
 Subscribe to CalTrout's newsletter to stay abreast of Potter Valley Project developments.
 Support CalTrout's Reconnect Habitat Initiative.